-Do I need confirmation from the mortgagee that I can receive redemption funds?
+Do I need written authority from a mortgagee to receive redemption funds?

-I am acting for a seller in a conveyancing transaction.
-There is a mortgage on the property.
-Do I need written authority from the seller’s mortgagee confirming that I am authorised to receive the redemption monies?
+I act for the seller of a mortgaged property.
+Do I need written authority from the seller's mortgagee confirming I am authorised to receive the redemption monies?

 However, the course of dealings between the solicitor and mortgagee regarding the money required to redeem a mortgage should be proof of at least implicit authority by the mortgagee to the solicitor to receive the money to repay the charge.

-In Patel v Daybells [2001] EWCA Civ 1229: [2000] All ER (D) 1004, the Court of Appeal stated that it would not be advisable for the buyer’s solicitor to rely on an undertaking given by the seller’s solicitor that he has been appointed to receive the redemption monies where:
+In Patel v Daybells [2001] EWCA Civ 1229, the Court of Appeal stated it would not be advisable for the buyer’s solicitor to rely on an undertaking given by the seller’s solicitor that they have been appointed to receive the redemption monies where:

 • the amount required to redeem the seller’s mortgage exceeds the minimum level of solicitors’ indemnity insurance

-• the mortgagee is not a member of the Council of Mortgage Lenders (now UK Mortgage Finance)
+• the mortgagee is not a member of UK Finance (then the Council of Mortgage Lenders)

 In the above cases, the buyer’s solicitor could ask the seller’s solicitor to get written confirmation from the lender that they have been appointed the lender’s agent for the receipt of the redemption money.